apache/shardingsphere/community/content/contribute/code-conduct.en.md

 ## Contributor Covenant Submitting of Conduct

- - Make sure all the test cases are passed, Make sure `mvn clean install` can be compiled and tested successfully.
+ - Make sure all the test cases are passed, Make sure `./mvnw clean install` can be compiled and tested successfully.
  - Make sure the test coverage rate is not lower than the dev branch.
  - Make sure to check codes with Checkstyle. codes that violate check rules should have special reasons.
 Find checkstyle template from `https://github.com/apache/incubator-shardingsphere/blob/dev/src/resources/checkstyle.xml`, please use checkstyle `8.8` to run the rules.